kando-menu/kando/notes/kando-svelte.md

-## Svelte 5 pie menu implementation aligned with Kando (code-compatible)
+## Svelte 5 pie menu implementation aligned with Kando (data, theme, and code compatible)

 Goal: Build a Svelte 5/SvelteKit implementation of Kando’s pie menu that reuses (and where practical, copies verbatim) Kando’s code, APIs, schemas, algorithms, and contracts, while preserving attribution and licenses.
 Keep naming and structure aligned so both projects stay in sync; use Svelte 5 only as the packaging/rendering layer.
 No editor in Svelte initially—design menus/themes in Kando and import them into Svelte apps (e.g., Micropolis) seamlessly.
 Eventually add a SvelteKit editor.